sharksmhi/gismo_gui_tkinter/README.md

 - Create a directory where you want to install GISMOtoolbox
 - From this directory open a cmd console (you will get this option if you hold down SHIFT and right click)
 - Create a virtual environment by typing (this will create a virtual environment in the folder venv36):

       C:\Python36\python.exe -m venv venv36

-- Clone the GISMOtoolbox repository by typing (git can be downloaded here https://git-scm.com/downloads): git clone https://github.com/sharksmhi/gismo_gui_tkinter.git
+- Clone the GISMOtoolbox repository by typing (git can be downloaded here https://git-scm.com/downloads):

+      git clone https://github.com/sharksmhi/gismo_gui_tkinter.git

-- Clone the sharkpylib by typing: git clone https://github.com/sharksmhi/sharkpylib.git
+- Clone the sharkpylib by typing:

+      git clone https://github.com/sharksmhi/sharkpylib.git

 You should now have three folders (venv36, gismo_gui_tkinter and sharkylib).
 - Copy the folder sharkpylib to gimso_gui_tkinger/libs

 #### Install required packages
 - Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the following packages based on your operating system.
-Make sure you download packeges for python36 (should contain cp36): pyproj basemap
+Make sure you download packages for python36 (should contain cp36): pyproj basemap

-- From the command line type (from the directory where you have your three folders): venv36\Scripts\activate
+- From the command line type (from the directory where you have your three folders):

+      venv36\Scripts\activate

-      This will activate the newly created virituell environment.
+  This will activate the newly created virtual environment.

-- Now install the two packages by typing: pip install <path to downloded pyproj-file>
+- Now install the two packages by typing:

+      pip install <path to downloaded pyproj-file>

-      pip insatll <path to downloded basemap-file>
+      pip install <path to downloaded basemap-file>

-- We also need to install some other required packages by typing: pip install -r gismo_gui_tkinter/requirements.txt
+- We also need to install some other required packages by typing:

+      pip install -r gismo_gui_tkinter/requirements.txt

 ### Run GISMOtoolbox